unzueta/windows-docker-machine/README.md

 ```
 The string identifying the desired interface must exactly match the name of an available interface.

-If you want to Display the VirtualBox GUI change the setting of v.gui to true
+If you want to Display the VirtualBox GUI for debugging change the setting of v.gui to true
  ```
  config.vm.provider "virtualbox" do |v|
     v.gui = true